Linda Linda Linda: Soundtrack

+Release

+The first US release, from Viz Media, was on November 10, 2006.
+An English-subtitled DVD was released on May 8, 2007.
+In 2025, the 4K restoration of Linda Linda Linda premiered at the Tribeca Festival on June 8 and was released in cinemas in Japan on August 22, and thereafter in other countries.

 Reception

-Linda Linda Linda was David Ehrlich's choice for IndieWire's 2018 list of the best Japanese films of the 21st century.
-He wrote that it was less profound than films such as Spirited Away (2001), Millennium Actress (2001), and Nobody Knows (2004), but praised it as "euphorically fun [...] so rich, so charismatic, and so damn catchy, you'll be itching to show it to all your friends."
+Metacritic, which uses a weighted average, assigned Linda Linda Linda a score of 74 out of 100, based on six critics, indicating "generally favorable" reviews.
+It was David Ehrlich's choice for IndieWires 2018 list of the best Japanese films of the 21st century.
+He wrote that it was less profound than films such as Spirited Away (2001), Millennium Actress (2001), and Nobody Knows (2004), but "euphorically fun [...] so rich, so charismatic, and so damn catchy, you'll be itching to show it to all your friends".
+Reviewing the rerelease in 2025, the New York Times critic J. Hoberman praised Linda Linda Linda as "sweet but uncloying" and wrote that its "unobtrusive filmmaking is worthy of attention".